 - In Episode G, the masks scare the crap out of a giant.
 The giant was effectively a low-powered god who believed himself invincible.
 That is how nightmarish Deathmask is.

-- In the Hades Saga, Sphinx Pharaoh is a Specter from Egypt.
+- Sphinx Pharaoh is a Specter from Egypt.
 He can perform the infamous Test of Osiris to see if you're a pure-hearted person by literally putting your heart in a scale.
 While you're still alive.

 - The series has some really scary music that sets the mood very well:

 With all the High-Pressure Blood and the Cruel and Unusual Deaths, Saint Seiya is chock full of this.
 Kurumada and Co. can come up with such things...